tipogi/bushido-backend/README.md

 In bushido we have two models:
 - Market: The responsible to fetch the exchanges offers
 - Cards: This model can have two different types, *topic* and *domain*.
 Topic is the the group that wraps the domains and *domain* is the web page url

+### Container
+- Create a network for docker: `docker network create bushido-network`